varnish/Varnish-Book/varnish_book.rst

 Threading Model
 ---------------

-- The child process runs multiple threads in two tread pools
+- The child process runs multiple threads in two thread pools
 - Threads accept new connections and delegate them
 - One worker threads per client request – it's common to use hundreds of worker threads
 - Expire-threads evict old content from the cache